Thumb Open Space Information

 The Town of Estes Park's Parks Division is responsible for the maintenance, renovation and management of all Town-owned park land.
 Each year the Parks Division plants more than 38,000 annual flowers in addition to 8,000 perennial flowers while maintaining its own greenhouse; all the park trees and Town right-of-way trees; 3 acres of turf; 32 irrigation systems; 53 flower beds; 12 bronze statues; the 6 bronze Armed Services plaques, bronze eagle and bronze American flag at Veterans Monument Park; 14 bronze benches located along the Riverwalk, and 12 new hidden bronze pikas.
-The Parks staff also cares for the Estes Park Museum properties, Estes Park Visitor Center, the parking structure, Stanley Park Fairgrounds, Light & Power Building grounds, open spaces, 13 miles of trails, and they keep all downtown areas (parks, Elkhorn Avenue, parking lots/structure) clean and tidy.
+The Parks staff also cares for the Estes Park Museum properties, Estes Park Visitor Center, the parking structure, Stanley Park Fairgrounds, Light & Power Building grounds, open spaces, 16.4 miles of trails, and they keep all downtown areas (parks, Elkhorn Avenue, parking lots/structure landscaping) clean and tidy.
 The Parks Division crew consists of five full-time employees, 1 part-time employee and approximately 18 seasonal workers.
 Parks staff also assists in snow removal during winter and spring months.

 Report a problem with Town parks, flowers, landscaping, public art or other issue.
 Please provide the location.